How to Relearn Walking After a Stroke

 - Take a walk every day.
 Once you’re ready to walk more, consider taking a leisurely stroll whenever you can to keep your muscles active.
 Avoid sitting for too long or else you could end up with pain and stiffness.

-Keep in mind that learning to walk again will take time and your body will need some time to heal and process these changes.
-With some determination and help, you can eventually start to walk normally again.
+Keep in mind that learning to walk again after a stroke will take time, as your body will need some time to heal and process these changes.
+With some determination and help from an expert in-home physical therapist, you can eventually start to walk normally again.

 Aside from these simple exercises, you can also use special equipment that will give you the additional support you need.